EmmanuelJeanBriand/getpoints/README.md

 ## The story

 This was inspired by the nice pedagogical activity ["Volume of Vase"](https://services.math.duke.edu/education/webfeatsII/gdrive/Team%20A/OurPage.htm) (about numerical integration).
-This update the tools for this cativity.
+This updates the tools for this activity.
 It can also used to work on interpolation.